 Fed Square is home to plenty of restaurants and bars – but as you can imagine, these can be quite pricey given the location, so won’t be good for your Melbourne on a budget itinerary!

 ACMI (formerly the Australian Centre for the Moving Image) celebrates all things visual: cinema, television, video games and more.
-There are interactive exhibits and plenty of interesting displays to occupy you for a few hours.
+There are interactive exhibits and plenty of interesting displays to occupy you for a few hours and stoke your nostalgia.

-Entry is completely free, and there are also paid cinema screenings and exhibitions, so check this as you book your tickets.
+While there are paid cinema screenings and exhibitions, there’s still a lot to explore in the free exhibits.
 See what’s on at ACMI for your Melbourne visit.

 If you stick within the Melbourne city limits you can enjoy public transport without spending a dime!
 This is one of my favourite Melbourne travel tips, especially if you’re visiting on a budget.
 The Free Tram Zone has a pretty decent spread over the CBD (central business district) and you don’t need a myki card to use it.